CTSRD-CHERI/cheri-exercises/README.md

 Presenters: Jonathan Woodruff (University of Cambridge), Paul Metzger (University of Cambridge)

-These exercises are based on the [Cheri Exercises](https://github.com/CTSRD-CHERI/cheri-exercises) repository.
+These exercises are based on the [CHERI Exercises](https://github.com/CTSRD-CHERI/cheri-exercises) repository.
 This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the CHERI-RISC-V implementation.
 The original exercise text was adapted by Paul Metzger (University of Cambridge) for this tutorial.